 works, also restrictive regulations, irrationalities, profiteering, corruption, deception and violence.

-b6,7) Evaluated are actions objectively by merit, accountability, necessity, adequacy, performance,
+e5,7) Evaluation is objectively by merit, accountability, necessity, adequacy, performance, cost and

 An administrative organization is a N persons configuration, grouping under one head people, informa-

 tion, materials and money as collective driving force with mental, psychological and physical functions.

 Most motivations seek in expressions support of operational, administrative means.

 They augment mental-physical capabilities of human endeavors on the meso- and macro-scales.

 e6,1,1) Growth forces are those of an originator, social forces and inner dynamics of self-motivation,